 Just as you would want to draw wide-set eyes inward, you’re going to want to extend close-set eyes outward.
 Make your line sleeker and longer, and slightly more horizontal, so it widens the eye shape.
 “I love to line the waterline of the top lid,” says Oliver.
 “Try the Urban Decay 24/7 Glide-On Eye Pencil, as these really stay put.
 Make sure not to bring the liner all the way to the inner corners.
 Keep the focus outward to open up those eyes!”

 For smaller eyes, try smudging the line a bit, as too tight or precise a line can make the eyes appear even smaller.
-“Oftentimes I'll forgo a pencil and use a liquid eye shadow, such as the Giorgio Armani Beauty Eye Tint in Number 10 Senso,” says Oliver.
-“This pops the eye and adds structure without closing down the lid.
-Should you want to use a waterproof eye pencil (try the Urban Decay pencil mentioned above) just line the waterline of the top lid, and push the product into the LASHES of the top lids.”
+“Oftentimes I'll forgo a pencil and use a liquid eye shadow, such as the Giorgio Armani Beauty Eye Tint Liquid Shadow in 10 Senso,” says Oliver.
+“This pops open the eye and adds structure without closing down the lid.
+Should you want to use a waterproof eye pencil, line the waterline of the top lid, and push the product into the lashes on top of the lids.”
 Add your wing and smudge it out, so it takes on a more smoked-out effect that will enlarge the eye area.

-“Since the lid is hooded, if you do a small line you will never see it when you open your eyes, so the thicker the better.”
-Leary uses Lancôme Liner Design and an angled brush to perfect this cat eye.
+“Because the lid is hooded, if you do a small line you will never see it when you open your eyes, so the thicker the better.”
+We recommend NYX Matte Liquid Liner and an angled brush to perfect this cat eye.
 Oliver recommends getting under that hood to let your liner take full effect.
 I’ll get under the top lash line and into its waterline to add some balance,” she says.
 “I also love to smudge the line outward a little for a sexy smokey cat eye.”
 For hooded and small eyes, Leary also suggests forgoing eyeliner along on the bottom lash line, as it tends to make the eyes look smaller.
-Instead, just keep it at the outer edge of the bottom lash line.
+Instead, just keep it at the outer edge of the bottom lash line."

 To accentuate an almond shape and create the look of bigger, longer, more seductive eyes, Leary says to keep the line thin along the length and through two-thirds of the eye.
 “At that point, intensify the thickness and finish with a semi-dramatic wing at the end” she says.
-For this shape, Leary also recommends bringing the liner (Leary used L’Oréal Colour Riche Eyeliner) onto the bottom lash line to really drive home the shape.
+For this shape, Leary also recommends bringing the liner (We recommend L’Oréal Paris Infallible Pro Last Liner in Black) onto the bottom lash line to really drive home the cat eye makeup shape.

 Upturned eyes take on a similar shape to almond shapes.
 However, they have a natural lift at the outer corners that draw them upward.
 This makes them ideal for a cat eye.
 “Follow the natural uplifted shape and work the liner outward toward the temple,” says Oliver.